LiveRamp/reslang/docs/manual.md

 ### Resource types

 The 3 resource types are "configuration-resource", "asset-resource" and "request-resource".
 Each resource can have any number of 1-level-deep subresources.
-Deeper levels are unsupported.
+Deeper levels are not supported.

 You can use the "singleton" keyword before a resource definition to indicate there is only 1 instance of this resource.